 In January 2019, the Supreme Court ruled that two aspects of the filtering regime – the multiple convictions and childhood cautions – was disproportionate and in breach of Article 8 of the European Convention on Human Rights.
 The Department of Justice in Northern Ireland amended their rules in March 2020.
 The government announced in July 2020 its intention to amend the rules for England and Wales.

 The simplest way to collect only relevant information is to wait for the DBS certificate and discuss anything it reveals.
-However, we know most ask employers ask applicants to self-disclose criminal records so this post highlights the four areas to look at when preparing for the changes – asking questions, assessing information, carrying out DBS checks and information management.
+However, we know most employers ask applicants to self-disclose criminal records so this post highlights the four areas that may need changing – asking questions, assessing information, carrying out DBS checks and information management.

 We encourage employers to ban the box, removing questions about criminal records from application forms.
 This avoids collecting sensitive information unnecessarily and means applicants are more likely to be considered on their skills and abilities first.
 If self-disclosure is necessary we recommend waiting until after a conditional offer.

-Avoid asking broad questions like ‘Have you ever been convicted?” or “Do you have a criminal record?”.
-These encourage applicants to disclose information you should legally ignore, potentially breaching your data protection obligations and can be off-putting for talented applicants who know their information rights.
+Broad questions like ‘Have you ever been convicted?” or “Do you have a criminal record?” can encourage applicants to disclose information you should legally ignore.
+Collecting information you are not legally entitled to is a breach of your data protection obligations and can be off-putting for talented applicants who know their information rights.
 Instead, ask a question that makes it clear you understand applicants’ rights too, something like:

 “Do you have any convictions or cautions that would not currently be filtered by the Disclosure and Barring Service (DBS)?
-[You do not need to disclose anything that would be filtered by the DBS]”
+[You do not need to disclose reprimands, final warnings or youth cautions, or anything that would be filtered by the DBS]”

 If applicants do disclose a criminal record, you’ll need to check whether you are legally obliged to ignore it.
-The new filtering rules mean all reprimands, final warnings and cautions accepted when under 18 should be ignored.
-Multiple cautions and convictions should also be ignored, depending on the type of offence, the sentence and the time that has passed since.
+The new rules mean all reprimands, final warnings and cautions accepted when under 18 should be ignored.
+Multiple cautions and convictions may also need to be ignored, depending on the type of offence, the sentence and the time that has passed since.